 I can be emailed at: email@example.com

 And the comics will be posted at: storiesfromthegrooves.tumblr.com

-rinkrat 12 months agoThis post is hidden because you reported it for abuse.
+rinkrat about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postOn one trip to look for vinyl in Orange County, we arrived to find the record store closed.
 While cruising home I noticed a garage sale and figured maybe it wouldn't be a total loss.
 I found a copy of Yesterday and Today by the Beatles with the Butcher cover clearly visible under the new cover.
 I asked "How much for the Beatles LP with no record inside?"
 The answer came back, "10 cents".
 Needless to say I paid the dime and peeled the new cover off the next day with some isopropyl alcohol.
 One of my best finds of all time.